NiklasPhabian/dissertation/C2_Software.md

 4. Conversion of SIDs to trixel node locations (edges and center points).
 5. Perform intersection tests between SIDs and sets of SIDs.

-The STARE library has no file I/O capabilities nor provides the notion of geographic objects or collection of geographic objects.
+The STARE library has no file I/O capabilities, nor does it directly support geographic objects or collection of geographic objects.
 It is thus agnostic to data formats.
-Geographic locations are passed as arrays of pairs of floating point WGS84 longitude and latitudes, while STARE index values are passed as arrays of 64-bit integer values.
+Geographic locations are passed as arrays of pairs of floating point WGS84 longitudes and latitudes, while STARE index values are passed as arrays of 64-bit integers.

-In STARE, two notions of location exist: Points and contiguous regions.
+In STARE, two notions of location exist: points and contiguous regions.
 A point is represented as a single SID, while a contiguous region is represented as a set of SIDs.
-A single SID simultaneously encodes a location and a level of uncertainty/resolution or area.
+A single SID simultaneously encodes a location and a level of uncertainty or resolution.
 A SID directly corresponds to a trixel, having three vertices, a center point, and a calculable area.
-The conversion of a point described as a single pair of latitude and longitude is achieved by finding the trixel (of the specified quadfurcation level) that intersects the point.
-The lookup of the set of SIDs corresponding to a contiguous region is achieved by finding all trixels (of the specified quadfurcation level) with at least one vortex within the contiguous area.
+The conversion of a point described as a single (latitude, longitude) pair is achieved by finding the trixel (at the specified quadfurcation level) that intersects the point.
+The lookup of the set of SIDs corresponding to a contiguous region is achieved by finding all trixels (of the specified quadfurcation level) with at least one vertex within the contiguous area.

+> Frew note: diagram would help here

-STARE can look up SIDs for two types of contiguous regions: convex hulls and (non-convex) rings.
+STARE can look up SIDs for two types of contiguous regions: convex hulls and non-convex rings.
 For convex hulls, each edge of the hull is treated as a great circle (represented as its normal vector) that constrains the hull.
+A (trixel-) vertex (represented as an ECEF

+> ? what's "ECEF"?

-A (trixel-) vertex (represented as an ECEF vector) is found to be inside a hull if it is inside all constraints.
+vector) is found to be inside a hull if it is inside all constraints.
 For a hull with *n* edges, *n* dot products are thus required to determine if a vertex is inside the hull.
 In a recent addition, STARE can now also look up the SIDs of (non-convex) rings.
 The algorithm is based on SphereGIS' [^20] spherical ray-casting point-in-polygon (more accurately: point-in-ring) tests which are adapted from [@Bevis1989; @Chamberlain2007]: Each of the ring's edges is a great circle segment, which is represented as triplets of great circles: One to represent the edge's line and direction, one for the 'left' terminator and one for the 'right' terminator.
 To test if a vertex is inside the ring, we cast a ray from the vertex to another random point of the sphere.

 The ray itself, thereby, is a great circle.
 Since the great circle ray wraps around the sphere, it will intersect the ring's edges either not at all or an even number of times.
 We, therefore, cannot merely count the number of intersections but instead have to distinguish how many times a ray _enters_ the ring.
 We know a ray intersects an edge if the intersection of the ray with the edge's great circle is between the edge's terminators.
 The terminators are represented as great circles perpendicular to both the edge and the node.
-Since the ray does not have a direction, we determine if a ray *enters* (rather than exists) the ring by first determining on which side of the edge the vertex in question is (i.e., calculating the dot product of the edge's great circle norm vector and the vertex).
+Since the ray does not have a direction, we determine if a ray *enters* (rather than exits) the ring by first determining on which side of the edge the vertex in question is (i.e., calculating the dot product of the edge's great circle norm vector and the vertex).
 If the point is on the side of the edge's hemisphere, the ray exits the ring when it crosses the edge.
 If a point is inside the ring, the ray will exit it more often than it enters it.
 For a ring with *n* edges, a maximum of *n* cross products and 3 *n* dot products must be performed to determine if a given vertex is within a ring.

 [^20]: [https://github.com/NiklasPhabian/SphereGIS](https://github.com/NiklasPhabian/SphereGIS)